George Steinmetz: Career

-Much of his work focuses on photographing the world while piloting a motorized paraglider.
-This experimental aircraft enables him to capture images of the world inaccessible by traditional aircraft and most other modes of transportation.
+Much of his earlier work focused on photographing the world while piloting a motorized paraglider.
+This experimental aircraft enabled him to capture images of the world inaccessible by traditional aircraft and most other modes of transportation.
 He began using the paraglider in 1997 when a pilot he had hired for a job in Niger quit.
-He has also begun using a drone for photography.
+Now he primarily photographs with professional drones.

 In 2003 he was the first person to take pictures from a private aircraft in Iran following the revolution.

 There is a selection of his work exclusively represented by Anastasia Photo in NYC.
-His work has also been exhibited in Dubai, the Brookfield Winter Garden in New York., The Arizona-Sonora Desert Museum, The Konica-Minolta Plaza in Tokyo as well as public venues Houston, Denver, Los Angeles, Toronto, Stuttgart, Expo 2015 in Milano, the Triennale di Milano, and twice in the Festival Photo La Gacilly in France.
+His work has also been exhibited in Dubai, the Brookfield Winter Garden in New York., The Arizona-Sonora Desert Museum, The Konica-Minolta Plaza in Tokyo as well as public venues Houston, Denver, Los Angeles, Toronto, Stuttgart, Expo 2015 in Milano, the Triennale di Milano, Horizons Zingst in Germany, Open Your Eyes festival in Zurich, three times at the Festival Photo La Gacilly in France and three times at Visa pour l'Image in France.

 There are several videos online that feature Steinmetz and his work.
-He was featured at TED Global 2017 in Tanzania, where he presented his work on Africa.
-He was interviewed by the Explorers Club and presented his work at the LOOK3 Festival in Charlottesville, the New England Aquarium, and Harvard University.
+He presented his Feed the Planet project at Aspen Ideas: Health 2025.
+Steinmetz was featured at TED Global 2017 in Tanzania, where he presented his work on Africa.
+He was interviewed by the Explorers Club in 2012 and also presented his Feed the Planet project at the Explorer's Club, NYC in 2024.
+Steinmetz also presented his work at the LOOK3 Festival in Charlottesville, the New England Aquarium, and Harvard University.
+Steinmetz and his work on the global food supply and his book Feed the Planet was featured on CBS Saturday Morning.
 He has videos to preview his books African Air, Empty Quarter, and Desert Air.

 Steinmetz was a National Geographic explorer and wildlife photographer on Welcome to Earth, the Disney+ original series from National Geographic that follows Will Smith on an extraordinary adventure around the world to explore Earth's greatest wonders and reveal its most hidden secrets.
 Steinmetz appeared in Episode 2: "Descent into Darkness" and Episode 3: "Mind of the Swarm".

+On Oct.
+20, 2023, Steinmetz received the Stanford Doerr School of Sustainability’s 2023 Distinguished Alumni Award.
+The award recognizes alumni who have made highly significant, long-lasting contributions to civil, government, business, or academic communities.

 Personal

 He lives in Glen Ridge, New Jersey.
-Steinmetz is married to Lisa Bannon, a writer at the Wall Street Journal.
+Steinmetz is married to Lisa Bannon, a writer and editor.
 They have three children.